 Many companies don’t consider the true benefits of recognizing employees.
 After all, your company has plenty of perks, like gym memberships and quality benefits packages.
 So why dedicate more resources to improving your employee recognition statistics when you could be spending elsewhere?

 Your organization might not know that disengaged employees deprive your company of innovation, dedication, and profits, and investing in employee engagement can be a strategic method to mitigate these losses.
-Here are five reasons why paying attention to employee recognition statistics you should know to understand how employee engagement benefits your employees, your finances, and your business.
+Here are five employee recognition statistics you should know to understand how employee engagement benefits your employees, your finances, and your business.

 Most employees want to feel connected to their environments, and you can easily accomplish this by engaging them with recognition in the workplace.
 If your workforce disengages, they are unhappy at work, feel disconnected with their environment, and are therefore less likely to exert effort on the job.

 Dale Carnegie Training surveyed over 4,500 employees across 28 countries about their engagement in the workplace and found that employees who believe in their company’s values feel more loyalty to their work environment, are more productive, and stay focused on their jobs for longer.
 In fact, these employee recognition statistics showed that companies with engaged employees outperform others by 202%.

 When employees don’t feel recognized at work, the likelihood that they will look for alternative positions increases, along with the risk of costly interviewing, training, and onboarding.
 On average, turnover costs companies approximately double the average employee salary.
 In fact, the Bureau of National affairs estimates that companies lose a massive $11 billion a year to turnover.

 Empowering employees to feel more loyalty to your brand, message, and company values reduces churn and impacts your bottom line for the better.

-3. Employees who are recognized regularly deliver more innovation and productivity.
+3. Employees who are recognized regularly are 22% more productive than employees who are not.